-Over the past five years, third party billing revenue has decreased due to a variety of federal regulatory changes and a decrease in allowable hourly billing rates.
-In FY 2009, some of those regulations were rescinded and the Office of Third Party Billing revenue has increased by \$1.2 million over FY 2008.
-There has been a significant increase in revenue across all programs.
-The major increases are attributable to an increase in the submission of related service encounter data forms, and a focus on billing for autism waiver services.
+Over the past six years, third party billing revenue has decreased due to a variety of federal regulatory changes and a decrease in allowable hourly billing rates.
+In FY 2009, some of those regulations were rescinded and the Office of Third Party Billing revenue increased by \$1.2 million over FY 2008.
+Nonetheless, the state changed procedures regarding billing rates in the middle of FY 2010 which has resulted in a slight decrease in revenue for FY 2010.

-For fiscal year 2009, the Office of Third Party Billing generated a total of \$6,405,783 in revenue from health-related services, including \$66,346 in school-based health center reimbursement.
+For fiscal year 2010, the Office of Third Party Billing generated a total of \$6,183,963 in revenue from health-related services, including \$82,979 in school-based health center reimbursement, as compared to a total of \$6,339,437 generated in FY 2009.

-Third Party Billing Revenue (3-21 yr.-old program)
+Third Party Billing Revenue (school age program)